sieve-project/sieve/docs/demo.md

 Not every stale status `S` will lead to bugs in reality.
 Sonar finds out the stale status `S` which is more likely to lead to bugs if consumed by the controller.
 In kubernetes, all the cluster status is materialized by events belonging to different resources.
 The first step is to find out the crucial event `E` which can lead to such a "harmful" status `S`.

-We define an event `E` is crucial if it can trigger some side effects (create/update/delete some resources) invoked by the controller.
+We define an event `E` is crucial if it can trigger some side effects (resource creation/update/deletion) invoked by the controller.
 Sonar has a `learn` mode to infer the causality between events and side effects, and Sonar then picks each potentially causal-related <crucial event, side effect> pair to guide the testing.